eleco/eleco.github.io/_posts/2015-04-15-Performance Testing with JMH.md

 To do this we need a java performance harness, and this is where [JMH] (http://openjdk.java.net/projects/code-tools/jmh/) the micro-benchmark framework for Java comes into play.

-The JMH benchmark file below defines two simple benchmark tests: one test for Servo's counter increment method and the other for the maxgauge update method.
-The warmup phase, number of iterations and forks are all configurable via JMH Java's api.
-A nice touch is the ability to specifiy a set of possible parameters directly in the code via the @Param annotation.
+* The JMH benchmark file below defines two simple benchmark tests: one test for Servo's counter increment method and the other for the maxgauge update method.
+* The warmup phase, number of iterations and forks are all configurable via JMH Java's api.
+* A nice touch is the ability to specifiy a set of possible parameters directly in the code via the @Param annotation.
 JMH will cycle through the parameters and run all tests with each possible value: here both the counter and maxgauge will be tested twice, once with object registration turned on, and a second time with object registration turned off.

 {% gist 4f7fe0b042efdd88fe95 %}

 And the results:
+    &nbsp;
 <a href=""><img src="/images/jmh_run.png" align="middle"  ></a>